-Chris Pedretti has been Merced College head baseball coach for 34 years.
-His Blue Devil teams have competed in post-season play 21 times.
+Chris Pedretti has been Merced College head baseball coach for 35 years.
+His Blue Devil teams have competed in post-season play 22 times.
 They have won four conference championships (1983, 1985, 2009, & 2011).
 In 2009, Chris was selected Northern California Coach-of-the-Year.
-Chris Pedretti stands among a select group of former and current CCC baseball coaches that have won more than 700 games (813 and counting).
-He is the only current and former Blue Devil Coach with at least 700 wins in a single sport.
-Chris has been the Central Valley Conference baseball coaches Representative to the state’s Baseball Coaches Association (CCCBCA) for the last 30 years.
-Twenty-three of his Blue Devil players have signed professional baseball contracts, including three-time National League All-Star relief pitcher Brian Fuentes, and current Major League pitcher Doug Fister.
+Chris Pedretti stands among a select group of former and current CCC baseball coaches that have won more than 800 games (840).
+He is the only current and former Blue Devil Coach with at least 800 wins in a single sport.
+Chris has been the Central Valley Conference baseball coaches Representative to the state’s Baseball Coaches Association (CCCBCA) for the last 31 years.
+Twenty-four of his Blue Devil players have signed professional baseball contracts, including three-time National League All-Star relief pitcher Brian Fuentes, and current Major League pitcher Doug Fister.

 Chris graduated from Turlock high in 1975.
 He was the starting second-baseman of the 1976 and 1977 state champion teams at Merced College.
 His sophomore season, he was named the MVP of the state division II JC’s and was also selected to the coaches All-America squad.
 After Merced, he accepted a scholarship at San Jose State, where he was team MVP & All-Conference for his senior season, 1979.
 After graduation, he coached a year at SJSU.
 He returned to Merced as an assistant to Butch Hughes.
 He spent the 1981 season in Italy as a player-coach for the San Martino B.A.
 Red Devils.
 He earned a teaching credential from Cal State Stanislaus in the spring of 1982 while coaching sophomore baseball at Turlock High.
 He was brought back to Merced College as adjunct head coach in the fall of 1982.
 He was awarded a masters degree in counseling from the University of San Francisco in 1989 and hired full-time as head baseball coach and academic counselor in 1990.